bches/journalEconomicAssertions/README.md

 # The Journal of Economic Assertions

+## NOTE: This project is under construction and is not yet functional

 The Journal of Economic Assertions (JEA) is a fully-automatic bookkeeping system that allows entities to assert economic transactions by sending digitally-signed messages to an independent bookkeeper that records the transaction according to generally-accepted